lknelson/computational-grounded-theory/input_data/README.txt

 Text file containing the content of the Wikipedia page "Germany", collected May 11, 2014.

-D. named_entities_cwlu2.pkl
+D. named_entities_cwlu.json

-Named entities from the literature from the Chicago Women's Liberation Union, from the dataset computationalgroundedtheory_dataset.csv.
+Named entities from the literature from the Chicago Women's Liberation Union, from the dataset comparativewomensmovement_dataset.csv.
 Code to extract the named entities in this repostitory, 03-Step3-PatternConfirmation/PatternConfirmation.ipynb.
 The named entities were manually cleaned by me.

-E. named_entities_hh2.pkl
+E. named_entities_hullhouse.json

-Named entities from the literature from Hull House, from the dataset computationalgroundedtheory_dataset.csv.
+Named entities from the literature from Hull House, from the dataset comparativewomensmovement_dataset.csv.
 Code to extract the named entities in this repostitory, 03-Step3-PatternConfirmation/PatternConfirmation.ipynb.
 The named entities were manually cleaned by me.

-F. named_entities_masses2.pkl
+F. named_entities_heterodoxy.json

-Named entities from the literature from Heterodoxy (as published in The Masses), from the dataset computationalgroundedtheory_dataset.csv.
+Named entities from the literature from Heterodoxy (as published in The Masses), from the dataset comparativewomensmovement_dataset.csv.
 Code to extract the named entities in this repostitory, 03-Step3-PatternConfirmation/PatternConfirmation.ipynb.
 The named entities were manually cleaned by me.

-G. named_entities_red2.pkl
+G. named_entities_redstockings.json

-Named entities from the literature from Redstockings, from the dataset computationalgroundedtheory_dataset.csv.
+Named entities from the literature from Redstockings, from the dataset comparativewomensmovement_dataset.csv.
 Code to extract the named entities in this repostitory, 03-Step3-PatternConfirmation/PatternConfirmation.ipynb.
 The named entities were manually cleaned by me.

 H. stm_1234.RData

-Structural topic model on all of the text in the dataset computationalgroundedtheory_dataset.csv.
+Structural topic model on all of the text in the dataset comparativewomensmovement_dataset.csv.
 Model run using the stm library in R, with 20, 30, 40, and 50 topics.
 Code in this respository: 01-Step1-PatternDetection/01-StructuralTopicModel.ipynb